 Motorcycle Litigation Basics

 If you or a loved one has recently been injured in a motorcycle accident, you may have many questions about your legal options.
 You may have never been involved in a lawsuit before and not know where to start.
 The following information provides a general overview about motorcycle accident cases.
-An experienced personal injury attorney at Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C.in Fort Dodge, IA, can answer your specific questions and provide guidance about how to proceed.
+An experienced personal injury attorney at Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C., in Fort Dodge, Iowa, can answer your specific questions and provide guidance about how to proceed.

 A case arising out of a motorcycle accident is a personal injury action and will begin with the filing of the complaint.
 A complaint sets forth the claims that the plaintiff (the person bringing the lawsuit) has against the defendant (the person or company being sued).
 Generally, a motorcycle accident case will be based on negligence.
 To establish negligence, the plaintiff must show that the defendant owed the plaintiff a duty; that the defendant breached this duty; that the breach caused the plaintiff injury; and that the plaintiff was in fact injured.
 If there was more than one person responsible for the accident in which the plaintiff was injured, it may be advisable to name all potentially liable parties as defendants.